NanayawAgyeman/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 ## Prerequisites & Development Libraries

 To install WeEmploy you'll need pip and Git.
-It also uses a some Python packages (NumPy, SciPy and Matplotlib) but these should be taken care of by the installation process.
+It also uses some Python packages (NumPy, SciPy and Matplotlib) but these should be taken care of by the installation process.

 | Software | Version |
 | ------ | ------ |